18 dead in rain-related incidents in Telangana

 Restoration work started in Mulugu district on Saturday with health check-ups and sanitation in water logged areas, District Collector said in a tweet.

-“The authorities have been ordered to prepare full reports related to the restoration of the national highway in the district and submit it to the government, and also to take steps to restore the road without any problems for the motorists,” Rathore said in a tweet on Saturday.
+“The authorities have been ordered to prepare full reports related to the restoration of the national highway in the district and submit it to the government, and also to take steps to restore the road without any problems for the motorists,” Tribal Welfare Minister Satyavati Rathore said in a tweet on Saturday.

 Bhainsa in Nirmal district received the highest rainfall of 3 cm, the Meteorological Centre said on Saturday.
 Heavy rain is very likely to occur at isolated places in the districts of Adilabad, Komaram Bheem Asifabad, Mancherial, Nirmal, Jagityal, Rajanna Sirsilla, Jayashankar Bhupalapally, Mulugu, Bhadradri Kothagudem on August 1 according to weather department.